Shirazi people: Islamic records

 Arab geographers from the twelfth and later centuries historically divided the eastern coast of Africa into several regions based on each region's respective inhabitants.
 According to the twelfth century geography of Al-Idrisi, completed in 1154 CE, there were four littoral zones: Barbar (Bilad al Barbar; "land of the Berbers") in the Horn of Africa, which was inhabited by Somalis and stretched southward to the Shebelle river; Zanj (Ard al-Zanj; "country of the blacks"), located immediately below that up to around Tanga or the southern part of Pemba island; Sofala (Ard Sufala), extending from Pemba to an unknown terminus, but probably around the Limpopo river; and Waq-Waq, the shadowy land south thereof.
 However, earlier geographers make no mention of Sofala.
 The texts written after twelfth century also call the island of Madagascar al-Qumr, and include it as a part of Waq-Waq.

 Islam was introduced to the northern Somalia coast early on from the Arabian peninsula, shortly after the hijra.
 Zeila's two-mihrab Masjid al-Qiblatayn dates to the 7th century, and is the oldest mosque in the city.
 In the late 9th century, Al-Yaqubi wrote that Muslims were already living along this northern littoral.
-He also mentioned that the Adal kingdom had its capital in the city.
+He also mentioned that the Adal Sultanate had its capital in the city.
 Ibn al-Mujawir later wrote that, due to various battles in the Arabian peninsula, Banu Majid people from Yemen settled in the central Mogadishu area.
 Yaqut and Ibn Said described the city as another important center of Islam, which actively traded with the Swahili-speaking African region to the south of it.
 The thirteenth century texts also mention mosques and individuals with names such as "al-Shirazi" and "al-Sirafi" and a clan called "Sirafi at Merca", suggestive of an early Persian presence in the area.